shhossain/computer_science/README.md

 Practical applications of Deep Learning:
 1. **Automatic Text Generation –** Corpus of text is learned, and from this model, new text is generated, word-by-word or character-by-character.
 Then this model is capable of learning how to spell, punctuate, and form sentences, or it may even capture the style.
 2. **Healthcare –** Helps in diagnosing various diseases and treating them.
-3. **Automatic Machine Translation –** Certain words, sentences, or phrases in one language is transformed into another language (Deep Learning is achieving top results in the areas of text and images).
+3. **Automatic Machine Translation –** Certain words, sentences, or phrases in one language are transformed into another language (Deep Learning is achieving top results in the areas of text and images).
 4. **Image Recognition –** Recognizes and identifies peoples and objects in images as well as understands content and context.
 This area is already being used in Gaming, Retail, Tourism, etc.
 5. **Predicting Earthquakes –** Teaches a computer to perform viscoelastic computations, which are used in predicting earthquakes.